-The following list provides possible values that are applicable to the attributes that are displayed as data in the output views:

-status idle_or_copied, preparing, prepared, copying, stopped, suspended or stopping start_time svcinfo lsfcmap -delim :
+The following list shows attribute values that can be displayed as output view status idle_or_copied, preparing, prepared, copying, stopped, suspended or stopping start time svcinfo lsfcmap -delim :

-Displays the time that the copy was last started, in the format YYMMDDHHMMSS.
+Displays the time that the copy was last started.
+It is in the format YYMMDDHHMMSS.
 If a copy has not been started, a blank line is displayed.